vvorld/getid-launcher/README.md

 ### How to use

-1. I should install script init your project:
+1. I should install script in your project:

     ```bash
     npm i getid-launcher